LetsWrappIt/VsCommandBuddy/docs/macros.md

   - cwd
   - confirmMessage

-- in the macros section of the [solution vscb file](vscbfiles.md) (as values).
+- in the values of user defined macros (`macros` section of the [solution vscb file](vscbfiles.md)).

-The macros are demonstrated in the MacroDemo solution.
+The usage of macros is demonstrated in the MacroDemo solution.